estellederrien/vue-starter-webpack-node-cli-4/README.md

 -   <b>\TESTS</b> : On execute NPM RUN TEST dans ce rep pour tester tous les components de l'app vue.js

 ## Project setup
-Clone the depot using smargit, then install the node modules at the root of the app, enter :<br>
-Clonez ce dépot avec Smartgit, puis installez les modules nodes , en tapant ceci à la racine de l'application, dans une fenêtre windows :
 ```
 npm install
 ```
+Clone the depot using smargit, then install the node modules at the root of the app<br>
+Clonez ce dépot avec Smartgit, puis installez les modules nodes , en tapant le code précédent à la racine de l'application.<br>

 ### Compiles and hot-reloads for development on port 8080
-When you want to develop the vue.js application, run these 2 commands in 2 differents windows CMD, at the root of the app.
-<br /> Then, go in your browser to localhost: 8080, and modify the files in the \ SRC directory
-<br /> To modify the BACK END, it is rather in the CRUDS directory<br>
-<br />Quand vous voulez developper l'application vue.js, executez ces 2 commandes dans 2 fenêtres différentes CMD sous windows, à la racine de l'application.
-<br />Ensuite, rendez vous dans votre navigateur à localhost:8080, et modifiez les fichiers dans le répertoire \SRC
-<br />Pour modifier le BACK END, c'est plutôt dans le répertoire CRUDS

 ```bash
 # Starting the vue.js dev env on port 8080, Axios queries are forwarded to port 80 using vue.config.js
 # Open a cmd window on WINDOWS then enter: